Links on Android Authority may earn us a commission. Learn more.

 Software availability is the main reason why people may choose to go with a Windows, macOS, or even a Linux-based laptop, as opposed to a Chromebook.
 Most specialized software is released primarily for those three traditional options.

 This is beginning to change as the cloud and mobile apps become more sophisticated.
 Adobe’s Lightroom CC photo editing software is now nearly identical to its desktop PC software counterpart, for example.
-You can even run Microsoft Office online with the most important features available.
+One can even run Microsoft Office online with the most important features available.
 Even video editing web apps are pretty sophisticated now.